MarkLFT/Scripts/README.md

 ```

 ## Zabix Agent
 Installs a generic Zabbix agent on systems to be monitored.
 Will configure it to use a local proxy.

+Designed to be run from within TactcialRMM, it obtains values from the site, and global variables.

 ### Linux Agent
 ```